MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/career-site.md

 interested in.
 Profiles also help Attract recommend the right jobs to candidates.

->   [!NOTE] If a candidate uses an email id to login using one of the
+>   [!NOTE] If a candidate uses an email ID to login using one of the
->   authentication providers above, that email id is defaulted as the contact
+>   authentication providers listed above, that email ID will default to the contact
->   email id associated with the profile.
+>   email ID associated with the profile.
 However, the latter can be changed at
 >   any time is completely independent of the former.
 Attract will always use
->   the contact email id associate with your profile for all email
+>   the contact email ID  to associate with your profile for all email
 >   communications.

 Find the right job